 What better way to celebrate this Halloween season than to dress up and partake in the frightful festivities opening up for a limited time around America?
 September and October are the months to feel the change of seasons, making this a great season to take advantage of nature’s beauty and annual spooktacular events all in one vacation.

-Across the country, families will find a variety of haunted house tours and other organized Halloween activities.
-Whether your kids and teens want a scary haunted house, a real haunted hotel, or a haunted house tour, our suggestions for weekend breaks will supply it.
+Across the country, families will find a variety of haunted houses for kids and scares and other organized Halloween ideas and activities.
+Whether your kids and teens want a scary haunted house, a real haunted hotel, or a haunted house for kids, our suggestions for weekend breaks will supply it.
 Plus, each destination offers more than just ghosts, creeps and haunted stories; there are hayrides, pick your own pumpkin patches, museums, ma, es and more activities to suit toddlers and younger kids during this special harvest season.

 Haunted House Chills & Thrills for the Weekend

 Below, each of these feature stories has all of the gruesome (and fun) details about the Halloween and fall festivities in each city.
 Since they are also slightly off-the-radar, you’ll avoid huge crowds while still having an entertaining and educational (not to mention affordable) experience that the whole family can enjoy.
 Please note that due to the pandemic and current travel restrictions, schedules and facilities may be limited this season, so doublecheck the websites before visiting.

-Houston, Texas - The city offers a Nightmare on the Bayou tour located right next to the oldest graveyard in town.
-Plus, there are tons of other, more tame haunted experiences at the NASA center, zoo and elsewhere for families.
+Houston, Texas – The city offers a Nightmare on the Bayou tour located right next to the oldest graveyard in town.
+Plus, there are tons of other, tamer haunted experiences at the NASA center, zoo and elsewhere for families.